Security guard suffers broken arm after confrontation over masks inside Van Nuys Target

 The suspects, who are believed to be homeless, left the store but were arrested this weekend, according to Lt.
 Jim Gavin.

-Gavin says this is the fourth reported fight over masks in Van Nuys since they became a requirement in public places.
+Gavin says this is the fourth reported fight over masks at that store since they became a requirement.
+Target did not immediately respond to a request for comment.

 Both suspects are facing felony battery charges and are each being held on $50,000 bail.